agendize/nodejs-module/README.md

 }
 ```
 #Run the examples
-You will need to have an Agendize developer account to use the examples.
+You will need to have an Agendize developer account to use the examples then follow the bellow steps:
 *Go to the example project folder for instance `cd examples/click-to-call`
 *Install the needed npm modules with the command: `npm install`
 *Set the credentials